h8d13/Vase/vase_os/zazulago_vms/README.md

 - on first a horrible laptop from 2015 (Hybrid Nvidia/Intel)
 - on Entreprise more recent Dell laptop to compare.
 - on my main desktop set-up (have several disks).
+Where I also code and game :D